nixworks/public/news/2010/09/25/README.md

 Japan refused to apologize on Saturday for detaining a Chinese boat captain, showing no signs of softening in a dispute between the two economic powers after Japan gave ground and released him.

 ### [A U.S. federal court judge denies convicted murderer and rapist Albert Green's request for a stay of execution, clearing the way for California's first execution in five years. ](/news/2010/09/25/a-u-s-federal-court-judge-denies-convicted-murderer-and-rapist-albert-green-s-request-for-a-stay-of-execution-clearing-the-way-for-califor.md)
-_Context: California, U.S., federal court_
+_Context: California, United States, federal court_

 ### [Pakistan International Airlines Flight 782 departing from Toronto, Canada, for Karachi, Pakistan, carrying 273 passengers lands at Arlanda Airport in Stockholm, Sweden, due to a bomb threat.
 A man is taken into custody by the Swedish National Task Force and then released. ](/news/2010/09/25/pakistan-international-airlines-flight-782-departing-from-toronto-canada-for-karachi-pakistan-carrying-273-passengers-lands-at-arlanda-a.md)
-_Context: Arlanda Airport, Canada, Karachi, National Task Force, Pakistan, Pakistan International Airlines, Stockholm, Swedish, Toronto, bomb threat_
+_Context: Arlanda Airport, Canadian, Karachi, National Task Force, Pakistan, Pakistan International Airlines, Stockholm, Swedish, Toronto, bomb threat_

 ### [The U.S. government urges a judge to dismiss a lawsuit which challenges an American targeted killing program which is currently hunting an American citizen who has no charges brought against him. ](/news/2010/09/25/the-u-s-government-urges-a-judge-to-dismiss-a-lawsuit-which-challenges-an-american-targeted-killing-program-which-is-currently-hunting-an-a.md)
 The Obama administration on Saturday urged a federal judge to reject a challenge to a program that targets for killing U.S. citizens like Muslim cleric Anwar al-Awlaki who have joined militant groups and have been tied to terrorism plots.